turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_report/index.md

 }
 ```

-### Filter only compute costs
+### Collect onlty compute service costs

-Use the filter argument in your partition to collect only compute-related costs.
+Use the filter argument in your partition to collect only compute product family costs.

 ```hcl
 partition "aws_cost_and_usage_report" "compute_costs" {